Tarun-vv/Mapter-Your-traveller-and-sports-tracker/README.md

 ## Tech Stack

 + **React**: Build Single Page Application with high user interactivity, React helps simply this process
++ **Supabase**: Make the app fullstack to store the cities and sports the user has travelled to.
+Provides easy to use CRUD operations.
 + **React Query**: Specialized React library to manage remote state.
 Used to perform basic CRUD operation (Create , Read, Update and Delete) along with BaaS Supabase.
 + **React Router**: Perform seamless transitions between pages and routes without page reloads.
 Helped to toggle the user between Explored mode and Sports mode.
 Allows to easily access query string and params to store latitude and longitude in the URL helping in global state management
++ **Leaflet**: Helps the user to pinpoint the location of the city they have travelled to.
+Render two different maps for sports and explored areas.